EmilyEmmi/MarioHunt/README.md

 <br/>
 <br/>
 # HOW TO USE:
-Install like a regular mod.
+Install like a regular mod (place the MarioHunt folder in either mods folder).
 The main rules of the game will appear first.
 To change rules, start the game, and select players, the following commands are available:
 <br/>
 <br/>
 <br/>